khalidabuhakmeh/Htmx.Net/Readme.md

 httpContext.Request.IsHtmx()
 ```

-This can be used to either return a full page response or a partial page render.
+This can be used to return a full-page response or a partial-page render.

 ```c#
 // in a Razor Page